 Pecan Praline Recipe Steps

-Start by adding the sugar to the saucepan.
+Start by adding the white sugar to the saucepan.
 Turn the saucepan to medium-high or high heat.

 Next, add the brown sugar.